open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // where a single batch handler processes multiple requests from different
   // traces or when the handler receives a request from a different project. message Link {
-    // A unique identifier of a trace that this linked span is part of.
-The ID is a
+    // trace_id is a unique identifier of a trace that this linked span is part of.
-    // 16-byte array.
+    // The ID is a 16-byte array.
     bytes trace_id = 1;

-    // A unique identifier for the linked span.
+    // span_id is a unique identifier for the linked span.
 The ID is an 8-byte array. bytes span_id = 2;

-    // tracestate is the Tracestate associated with the link. repeated TraceStateEntry tracestate = 3;
+    // tracestate is the trace state associated with the link. repeated TraceStateEntry tracestate = 3;

-    // attributes is a collection of attributes on the link. repeated AttributeKeyValue attributes = 4;
+    // attributes is a collection of attribute key/value pairs on the link. repeated AttributeKeyValue attributes = 4;

+    // dropped_attributes_count is the number of dropped attributes.
+If the value is 0,
+    // then no attributes were dropped.
     int32 dropped_attributes_count = 5;
   }